visdauas/algoseas-nft-similarity-service/README.md

 - Initial index takes about 10 minutes
 - Pirate data is updated every round(Algorand block time: ~3.7sec)
 - You can adjust the importance of stats with weights(We recommend using even weights because floats mess up the search results)
+- It also speeds up searches by indexing the vector database with the ANNOY algorithm

 ### Service